data center topology

 With all the vendors out there, we have no standard for MLAG.
 Where specific VLANs can be isolated to particular ToRs, Layer 3 is a preferred alternative.
 Cumulus Multichassis Link Aggregation (MLAG) implementation is an MLAG daemon written in python.

 The specific implementation of how the MLAG gets translated to the hardware is ASIC independent, so in theory, you could run MLAG between two boxes that are not running the same chipset.
-Similar to other vendor MLAG implementations, limited to two spine switches.
+Similar to other vendor MLAG implementations, it is limited to two spine switches.
 If you require anything to scale, move to IP.
 The beauty of IP is that you can do much stuff without relying on proprietary technologies.

 Data center topology types: A design for simple failures

-Everyone building networks at scale is building them as a loosely simple coupled system.
+Everyone building networks at scale is building them as a loosely coupled system.
 People are not trying to over-engineer and build exact systems.
 High-performance clusters are excellent applications and must be made a certain way.
 A general-purpose cloud is not built that way.
 Operators build “generic” applications over “generic” infrastructure.
-Designing and engineering networks with simple building blocks lead to simpler designs with simple failures.
+Designing and engineering networks with simple building blocks leads to simpler designs with simple failures.
 Over-engineering networks experience complex failures that are time-consuming to troubleshoot.
 When things fail, they should fail.

 Building blocks should be constructed with straightforward rules.
 Designers understand you can build extensive networks with simple rules and building blocks.
 For example, analyzing Spine Leaf architecture looks complicated.
-But in terms of the networking fabric Cumulus ecosystem is made of a straightforward building block – fixed form-factor switches.
+But in terms of the networking fabric, the Cumulus ecosystem is made of a straightforward building block – fixed form-factor switches.
 It makes failures very simple.

 On the other hand, if the chassis base switch fails, you need to troubleshoot many aspects.
 Did the line card not connect to the backplane?
 Is the backplane failing?
 All these troubleshooting steps add complexity.
 With the disaggregated model, when networks fail, they fail in simple ways.
-Nobody wants to troubleshoot a network when down.
+Nobody wants to troubleshoot a network when it is down.
 Cumulus tries to keep the base infrastructure simple and not complement every tool and technology.

 For example, if you use Layer 2, MLAG is your only topology.
 STP is simply a fail-stop mechanism and is not used as a high convergence mechanism.
 Rapid Spanning Tree Protocol (RSTP) and Bridge Protocol Data Units (BPDU) are all you need; you can build straightforward networks with these.